folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, keep me shinin'" > Shining

-* In hip hop terminology, “shining” refers to wearing gaudy amounts of expensive, shiny diamond jewelry or otherwise making public displays of one's success, wealth and power.
+* In hip-hop terminology, “shining” refers to wearing gaudy amounts of expensive, shiny diamond jewelry or otherwise making public displays of one's success, wealth, and power.

-* Given that Kendrick earlier expressed his desire to kill rappers, influencers, and members of the entertainment industry who “parade in gluttony without givin' truth to the youth”, it is likely that Kendrick is not asking God to give him shiny jewelry.
+* Given that Kendrick earlier expressed his desire to kill rappers, influencers, and members of the entertainment industry who “parade in gluttony without givin' truth to the youth,” it is likely that Kendrick is not asking God to give him shiny jewelry.

 * Similar to the previous requests for life and peace, it seems more likely that Kendrick is making a request for spiritual well-being rather than material or financial well-being.

-* In biblical terminology “shining” refers to the way in which people who follow God's commandments serve as bright example of how other humans should live.
+* In biblical terminology, “shining” refers to the way in which people who follow God's commandments serve as a bright example of how other humans should live.

 * In the introduction to St. John's account of the Gospel, St. John introduces Jesus by saying that Jesus is the "true light" who has existed even before the universe was created.
-Moreover, St. John asserts through Jesus's birth as a human, the "light" has now come down from the skies to "shine" on humans and penetrate through the darkness of human wickedness.
+Moreover, St. John asserts that through Jesus's birth as a human, the "light" has now come down from the skies to "shine" on humans and penetrate through the darkness of human wickedness.

   * *In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 All things were made through him.
 Without him, nothing was made that has been made.
 In him was life, and **the life was the light of humanity.
 The light shines in the darkness, and the darkness hasn't overcome it…the true light that enlightens everyone was coming into the world***

-* Later in St. John's account of the Gospel, Jesus tells a crowd of listeners that he is the "light of the world" that humans can follow so that they find the light of life and no longer walk towards the darkness of death.
+* Later in St. John's account of the Gospel, Jesus tells a crowd of listeners that he is the "light of the world," and that humans can follow him so that they may find the light of life and no longer walk in the darkness of death.

   * *Then Jesus again spoke to them, saying, “**I am the Light of the world; the one who follows Me will not walk in the darkness, but will have the Light of life**.”*
   -John 8:12

-* In addition to identifying himself as the "light of the word", in St. Matthew's account of the Gospel, Jesus also taught his disciples that they are the "light of the world" who are meant to "shine" the light of Jesus's way of life so that people in the world no longer have to walk towards the darkness of death.
+* In addition to identifying himself as the "light of the world," in St. Matthew's account of the Gospel, Jesus also taught his disciples that they are the "light of the world," meant to "shine" the light of his way of life so that people in the world do not have to walk toward the darkness of death.

   * ***You all are the light of the world**.
 A city located on a hill can't be hidden.
 Neither do you light a lamp and put it under a bucket, but on a lampstand; so it shines to all who are in the house.
 In the same way, **let your light shine before humans, so that they may see your good actions and glorify your Father who is in heaven**.*
   -Matthew 6:14-16

-* By teaching that humans who are faithful to God will shine spiritual light to indicate how other humans should live, Jesus seems to be referring to a Old Testament prophesy from the Prophet Daniel.
+* By teaching that humans who are faithful to God will shine spiritual light to indicate how other humans should live, Jesus seems to be referring to an Old Testament prophecy from the Prophet Daniel.

-  * *Many of those who sleep \(i.e. are dead\) in the dust of the earth will awake, some to eternal life, and some to shame and eternal contempt. **Those who are wise will shine as the brightness of the sky.
+  * *Many of those who sleep (i.e. are dead) in the dust of the earth will awake, some to eternal life, and some to shame and eternal contempt. **Those who are wise will shine as the brightness of the sky.
 Those who turn many toward right relationship will shine as the stars forever and ever.***
   -Daniel 12:2-3

-* Hence, by praying "Dear God, keep me shinin'", Kendrick is really praying for God to give him a close relationship with Jesus, who is light.
-This request is ironic because throughout the verses Kendrick seems to be ignoring Jesus's teachings about being a "light to the world" by being an example to those who are living in darkness and giving them an opportunity to turn towards right relationships with other humans.
-Rather than turning wicked people toward the light of life, Kendrick keeps expressing his desire to bring the darkness of death upon the hosts and attendees of the party.
+* Hence, by praying, "Dear God, keep me shinin'," Kendrick is really praying for God to give him a close relationship with Jesus, who is light.
+This request is ironic because, throughout the verses, Kendrick seems to be ignoring Jesus's teachings about being a "light to the world" by being an example to those who are living in darkness and giving them an opportunity to turn toward right relationships with other humans.
+Rather than turning wicked people toward the light of life, Kendrick continues to express his desire to bring the darkness of death upon the hosts and attendees of the party.

 {{< /details >}}